screwyprof/form3api/README.md

 Take a loot at [Client Demo](example/client_demo.go) for more details.

 ## Running integration tests
-To run tests in docker use `make docker-test`, or its equivalent `docker-compose up --build --abort-on-container-exit`
+To run tests in docker use `make test-docker`, or its equivalent `docker-compose up --build --abort-on-container-exit`

 ## Development